 Smoking and Pregnancy

-Although fewer women are smoking during their pregnancy now than in the past, the habit still persists among many women.
-In addition, even if a pregnant woman does not smoke, she may be exposed to secondhand smoke in the household, in the workplace, or in social settings.
-There is also new research about the dangers from third-hand smoke, the chemicals, particles, and gases of tobacco that are left on hair, clothing, and furnishings.
+Although fewer women are smoking during their pregnancy now than ever before, the habit still persists among many women.
+In addition, even if a pregnant woman does not smoke, she may be exposed to secondhand smoke in the household, workplace, or in social settings.

-Smoke can be damaging to a fetus in several ways.
-It may cause the following:
+Smoke can be damaging to a fetus in several ways, and may cause the following:

 Subsequently, babies born to smokers may also have the following problems:

 - poor lung development